virtual-labs/outreach-web-pages-iiith/nodal-centre-process/nodal-centre-process.md

 ### New Enrollment of Nodal Center
 -  The institute that has never been an NC before, submits the Expression of Interest (EOI) form to any of the consortium institutes and will be considered for enrollment as a new NC.
 Once the institute enrolled as an NC, the following will be the targets:
-   -   [Workshops](https://github.com/virtual-labs/outreach-web-pages-iiith/edit/main/nodal-centre-process/nodal-centre-process.md#workshop) - A minimum of 1 workshop during the one year of enrollment.
+   -   [Workshops](https://github.com/virtual-labs/outreach-web-pages-iiith/edit/main/nodal-centre-process/nodal-centre-process.md#workshop) - A minimum of 1 workshop during the one-year of enrollment.
    -   [Usages](https://github.com/virtual-labs/outreach-web-pages-iiith/edit/main/nodal-centre-process/nodal-centre-process.md#usage) - A minimum usage of 8000 per year from all the workshops and other classroom use of Virtual Labs.

 ### Re-Enrollment of Nodal Center